 Items You’ll Need

-You’ll need a few things to get started like a digital camera, a memory card, backdrops and costumes.
+You’ll need a few things to get started like a digital camera; you could get a special one like a 360 camera to get more wide pictures, a memory card, backdrops and costumes.
 (You’ll find sheets and pillowcases invaluable!)
 Choose some dates or set time aside in your kids ministry program for photo shoots.
 Utilize the in-house talent for scenes for your Christmas video.
 You also need a good script that tells the Nativity story not too quickly.
 You don’t want to fly through the photos.
 Allow families the chance to enjoy the show!